 Only holders of record of our Class A common stock, \$0.01 par value ("Class A common stock"), and Class B common stock, \$0.01 par value ("Class B common stock"), at the close of business on March 27, 2018, the record date for the annual meeting, are entitled to receive notice of the annual meeting and to vote at the meeting.
 Our Class A common stock and Class B common stock constitute the only classes of securities entitled to vote at the meeting.
-For all purposes hereafter, references to our "common stock" shall refer to our Class A common stock and Class B common stock and Class B common stock and purposes hereafter, references to our "common stock" shall refer to our Class A common stock and Class B common stock and purposes hereafter, to the voting rights set forth below.
+For all purposes hereafter, references to our "common stock" shall refer to our Class A common stock and Class B common stock, as applicable, taken together as a single class, subject to the voting rights set forth below.